$company logo

 MisCon

-MisCon is a 4-day celebration of fantasy, science fiction, and horror that takes over the Holiday Inn Missoula Downtown every Memorial Day Weekend.
+MisCon is a 4-day celebration of fantasy, science fiction, horror, gaming, cosplay, and anime.

 Through discussion panels, hangouts, games, readings, craft demos, and workshops, we bring fans together with authors, artists, game designers, actors, costumers, and other professionals in the world of speculative fiction.

-View and buy art from our Art Show, watch our film festival submissions, participate in our Costume Pageant, play RPGs, board games, and Magic the Gathering, and check out Merchants' Row.
+View and buy art from our Art Gallery, watch our film festival submissions, participate in our Costume Contest, play RPGs, board games, LARPs, Magic the Gathering, and check out what our Merchants are selling.
 Whatever your interests, MisCon has something to fascinate, educate and entertain you.

 Update: